Sara Gadimova: Biography

+Gadimova died on 12 May 2003, at the age of 82, after a prolonged illness, having not achieved her desire of performing Karabakh Shikastasi in the Armenian-occupied Aghdam District of Azerbaijan.

-Sara Gadimova, who has repeatedly represented Azerbaijan's national culture in foreign countries, has drawn Azerbaijani folk music to representatives of different nationalities and was deeply sympathetic to the most prestigious scenes.
+She has repeatedly represented Azerbaijan's national culture in foreign countries, having drawn Azerbaijani folk music to representatives of different nationalities, and she was deeply sympathetic to the most prestigious scenes.

 Commemoration

-On 30 May 2007, a commemorative plaque dedicated to Gadimova was unveiled on 27 Uzeyir Hajibayov Street in Baku, where she lived.
+On 30 May 2007, a commemorative plaque dedicated to Gadimova was unveiled, located at 27 Uzeyir Hajibayov Street in Baku, where she lived.